near/NEPs/specs/Economics/README.md

  - Account got slashed.

 This account still can receive transfers, hence can be saved.
-But to prevent grinding with accounts that don't have balances, we allow for anyone to delete accounts that don't have enough balance.
+But to prevent grinding with accounts that don't have balances, we allow for anyone to delete accounts that don't have enough balance. *Note:* this creates possible race conflicts and we recommend all account creating applications to be careful about funding account properly at the creation.

 ```python
 def action_delete_account(account_id, account, ...):